-We meet our guides at 9am in Fresno, California, and transfer to Yosemite National Park, where we enjoy a picnic lunch on the South Fork of the Merced River.
-Our first hike from Turtleback Dome to Tunnel View is an ideal introduction to a park where grandeur is the norm and awe is the expectation.
+We meet our guides in Fresno, California, this morning and transfer to Yosemite National Park, where we enjoy a picnic lunch at the iconic Tunnel View entrance.
 We enjoy a picnic lunch with incredible views into the Valley as our guides provide insight and interpretation.
+Our first hike from El Captain Meadow along the old Big Oak Flat Road is an ideal introduction to a park where grandeur is the norm and awe is the expectation.
 In the afternoon we settle into our private lodgings and gather for a home-cooked dinner and orientation of the week ahead.
 Lunch and dinner included.

 Hiking: Up to 3 miles at elevations of 5,000-5,700’.
 Elevation gain/loss up to 700'.
 Transfers: 2 hours.

 This morning we circumnavigate the valley floor beneath the soaring granite walls of Tenaya Canyon.
 Beginning at the Ahwahnee Hotel, we hike to Mirror Lake on a trail sheltered by the cover of quiet woods.
 Mirror Lake offers a jaw-dropping view of Half Dome soaring 5,000’ directly above us.
 Exploring in the spring months, we see that Mirror Lake has plenty of water and the reflections of the surrounding cliffs are excellent.
 Trips in the autumn provide beautiful colors that create captivating reflections along Tenaya Creek.
 Our hike takes us to the very end of Tenaya Canyon, below Clouds Rest, where we gaze up at the steep granite walls around us.
 Returning to our lodgings, we have dinner and perhaps sit out on the lodge’s deck for stargazing.
 All meals included.

 Hiking: 7 miles at elevations of 4,000-4,300’.
 Elevation gain/loss: 300’.